Theatre and Entertainment Technology

 - You’ll have an educational focus not only on traditional theatre but also on other entertainment career fields such as corporate events, theme parks, theme retail, and museums.

 - Your computer lab is equipped with entertainment-dedicated programs.

 - You will develop your skills at state-of-the-art performance venues such as the beautiful Rozsa Center and traditional McArdle Theatre.

-You’ll graduate with significant production experience, which can lead to careers at companies like Universal Studios, touring artists such as Madonna, or Electronic Theatre Controls (ETC).
 Start your career as an assistant designer, as a member of a road crew for theatrical touring companies, on Las Vegas-style shows, as a member of theme park/cruise ship production crews, or as a theatre in-house crew member.